-Some feel issues related to common core standards are nothing new.
-For-profit achievement test publishers have been driving a national standards-based structure for decades.
+Several issues related to common core standards are not new.
+For-profit standardized test publishers have been driving a national standards-based structure for over a half century.
 Many of these test publishers are also text book publishers.
 These for-profit tests form what teachers, schools, and curricula publishers include in education so students can get better test results.
-In the past, a few states have broke from the for-profit testing publishers, and created their own assessment or achievement testing to be able to emphasize their own state standards.
-These new common core state standards are similar to the states that wanted more control over standards.
-The difference is that multiple states collaborated to develop these larger geographic standards.
-They were not set by the federal government.
+In the past, a few states have broken away from the for-profit testing publishers, and created their own assessment or achievement testing to be able to emphasize their own state’s standards.
+At first glance, these new common core state standards are similar to the states that wanted more control over standards, instead of letting a for-profit corporations have that control.
+The difference is that multiple states would collaborate to develop these larger geographic standards.
+The main question remains: “Are centralized standards good or bad?”

-The new common core state standards will affect online charter school programs being used in most states.
-This could affect homeschoolers in the few states that require homeschoolers to take periodic state assessement tests.
+CCSS could affect homeschoolers in the few states that require homeschoolers to take periodic state assessment tests.
 Even if a state allows homeschool exemption from this new common core assessment test, it will affect homeschoolers that might later enroll in a public or charter school.
 This will likely affect changes in other standardized and achievement tests in the future that could eventually affect homeschoolers.

 A practice test has been created at SmarterBalanced.org for the public.
 It is stated the practice test is limited in range of content and not to be used to make educational decisions.
 It appears the eventual test will use an adaptive structure, similar to many diagnostic tests.
 A correct answer will trigger a more difficult answer.
 An incorrect answer will trigger an easier question.
 The stated goal will be a shorter test than previous tests.
 Also, it is to be designed to evaluate learning growth for special needs and English learners.

 There are several reasons why there are many supporters of this initiative.
 It was developed by individual state educators collaborating with other states.
-It does not include more controversial subjects such as sciences and social studies.
 It is not part of No Child Left Behind.
-It is led by the National Governors Association (currently 26 Rep and 19 Dem governors in states participating) and the Council of Chief State School Officers (normally the top education position in each state that is elected or appointed by the governor).
+It is led by the National Governors Association (currently 27 Republican, 16 Democrat governors in states participating) and the Council of Chief State School Officers (normally the top education position in each state that is elected or appointed by the governor).
 It is not led by the national Department of Education.
+It would be more efficient for students transferring to another school in our very mobile society.
+Students would be less likely to have issues of repeated or missed concepts when transferring.
+There are also several perspectives how standardization would improve achievement.
 Other stated benefits: Common Core State Standards FAQ or CoreStandards.org